-To confuse things further, Budd cites not music but visual art (in particular, the abstract expressionists Mark Tobey and Jackson Pollock) as his chief inspiration, although the notion that he’s somehow immune to the thrill of music isn’t true.
+Harold Budd cites not music but visual art (in particular, the abstract expressionists Mark Tobey and Jackson Pollock) as his chief inspiration, although the notion that he’s somehow immune to the thrill of music isn’t true.
 As a teenager, he fell in love with the electrifying sound of bebop and went on to play drums for saxophonist Albert Ayler’s band while serving in the army.
 “I wanted to be the world’s greatest jazz drummer,” he says.
 “And I failed at that!”
-(The Guardian)
+(Jonze, Tim.
+“Harold Budd: the composer with no urge to make music”.
+The Guardian)

 “Honestly, I have no idea why I was tagged as “minimalist”.
 I’m so minimal, I’m not even minimalist!
 I don’t like minimalism, and I never have.”